alanrob17/Understanding-Typescript/01-Getting-started.md

     });
 ```

 Notice that we are passing in two strings (_input1.value_, _input2.value_) instead of two numbers.
-What we would actually get here is probably an unwanted behavior because if you add two strings JavaScript will concatinate the strings instead of doing a mathematical calculation here.
-Any input from HTML fields will allways be strings.
+What we would actually get here is probably an unwanted behavior because if you add two strings JavaScript will concatenate the strings instead of doing a mathematical calculation here.
+Any input from HTML fields will always be strings.

 If we enter 2, 3 as inputs the result would not be 5 but 23, the concatenated string of the two numbers.